ValdiviaDev/Stardust-Engine/README.md

 	- Green: The node is updating.
 	- Orange: The node is waiting for something to update (example: the timer waits for the time to be the one determined by the user).
 	- Red: The node wanted to update but encountered an error (example: a GameObject reference is NULL).

+## Demo
+When you open the engine there, there's a demo of a tank that moves, rotates and shoots balls in game mode.

+Controls:
+- WASD: Move Tank
+- Left mouse button: Shoot a ball
+- Mouse movement: move tank turret to aim
+- R: reset the turret's position

 ## Features
 	- GameObject tree structure